avinash746/agepredictorusing-python/README.md

 # AgePredictor
-This interface create with the help of python and this calculate age after user entering its date of birth i.e, Date ,Month and Day.
+This interface create with the help of python and this calculate age after user entering its date of birth i.e, Date ,Month and Year.

 ## Images